tink-crypto/tink/doc/JAVA-HOWTO.md

     // 2.
 Get the primitive.
     Mac mac = MacFactory.getPrimitive(keysetHandle);

     // 3.
-Use the primitive to compute a tag, or... byte[] tag = mac.computeMac(data);
+Use the primitive to compute a tag, byte[] tag = mac.computeMac(data);

-    // Verify a tag.
+    // ... or to verify a tag.
     mac.verifyMac(tag, data);
 ```